May 17, 2025 — 13 minute read

 In doing research on the title, your lender also wants to make sure no one else has a right to the property.
 For example, if an heir or spouse is on the title, they’d need to sign off on the transfer, too.
 Even the Internal Revenue Service (IRS) or state could have a claim to the house if the owner hasn’t paid their taxes or owes the state for some other reason.

 If a title search turns up any of these issues, sorting them out can be time-consuming.
 There has to be a clear title in order for the sale to proceed, and sometimes that just isn’t possible.
-Even if it is possible, often buyers will walk away from the sale rather than sort through title transfers or liens. - The home isn’t insurable.
+Even if it is possible, often buyers will walk away from the sale rather than sort through title transfers or liens.

 In order to secure a home loan, you have to insure the home.
 So if the house is uninsurable, no loan.
 A home is uninsurable if it is uninhabitable, which usually means it’s got some serious damage or needs extensive repairs.
-If the prior owner made a major insurance claim on the house—because of flooding or black mold, for example—insurance companies will see that history, and they may decide insuring it is too risky.
+If the prior owner made a major insurance claim on the house, because of flooding or black mold for example, insurance companies will see that history, and they may decide insuring it is too risky.

 Whatever the reason, if the house you’re looking at is uninsurable, your lender won’t approve your loan.
 The only way to buy a house like this is to pay cash.
-And to be honest, if it’s uninsurable, you probably don’t want to buy it, anyway. - The buyer is inexperienced.
+And to be honest, if it’s uninsurable, you probably don’t want to buy it, anyway.

 Buying a house is complicated, and there’s a huge learning curve for a first-time buyer.
 That also means there’s a lot more room for error.
 First-time home buyers may have trouble securing a mortgage or may not understand their budgets.
 (Hey, buyers, that’s why it’s so important to get pre-qualified or pre-approved for a loan before starting the shopping process!)
 First-time homebuyers’ mortgage contracts also just get scrutinized more than others because the bank wants to make sure they’re making a good investment.

 If you’re a first-time buyer, be sure to do all your homework before putting in an offer on a home to make sure you’re fully prepared.
 If you’re a seller, be sure to review the contract closely to see what the financing contingency looks like.
-If the buyer is a new owner and they will be able to drop out of the pending sale easily, you might want to consider other offers instead. - There are details missing on the paperwork.
+If the buyer is a new owner and they will be able to drop out of the pending sale easily, you might want to consider other offers instead.

 There are a lot of moving pieces in every home sale, and it takes a lot of effort by many parties for everything to come together.
 If anyone makes even a tiny mistake, it could delay the whole process.
 For example, the real estate attorney could miss the deadline or fail to deliver the proper documents.
 If the fault can be attributed to the buyer, they may have to pay the seller a fee for each day the closing is delayed.
-In some cases, the seller might not agree to the delays, and the sale will not continue. - The buyer or seller gets cold feet.
+In some cases, the seller might not agree to the delays, and the sale will not continue.

 Buying or selling a home is a big decision, and sometimes it turns out to be the wrong one.
 Depending on the contingencies and timeframe, backing out of a sale after an offer has been accepted could be bad for either the buyer or the seller.
-During the contingency period, either party can walk away from the contract if there’s a valid reason outlined in the contract—like if their financing falls through or the inspection turns up major damage.
+During the contingency period, either party can walk away from the contract if there’s a valid reason outlined in the contract like if their financing falls through or the inspection turns up major damage.

 However, if it’s past that period of time, or if there’s no reason for canceling the sale that can be connected to a contingency, that’s problematic.
 If a buyer walks away from the sale, they’ll lose their earnest money.
 That money is meant to credit the seller for the time lost when they could have been negotiating with another buyer.
 If a seller backs out, the buyer is legally afforded the right to collect damages.